conduktor/conduktor-docs/docs/guides/reference/self-service-reference.md

     retention.ms: '60000'        # Checked by Range(60000, 3600000) on `spec.configs.retention.ms`
 ````

-### Application Instance Permissions
+### Application instance permissions

-Application Instance Permissions lets teams collaborate with each other.
+Application instance permissions lets teams collaborate with each other.

 **API Keys:** <AdminToken />  <AppToken />
 **Managed with:** <CLI /> <API />
 **Labels support:** <MissingLabelSupport />

 ````yaml
 # Permission granted to other Applications